tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

         weight: 1
 ---

 This document details the principles and strategies of PD scheduling through common scenarios to facilitate your application.
-This document assumes that you have a basic understanding of TiDB, TiKV and PD with the following core concepts:
+This document assumes that you have a basic understanding of TiKV and PD with the following core concepts:

 - [leader/follower/learner](../../../concepts/glossary#leader-follower-learner)
 - [operator](../../../concepts/glossary#operator)